oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 To learn more about how to use datastores to store R objects click this [link](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/get-started-oracle-machine-learning-r1.html#GUID-A3773AC1-2C23-445C-91C1-6FBC745CCE94).

-## Task 12: Managing Datastore Instance using embedded R execution
+## Task 12: Run the R UDF using embedded R execution

 In this step, you will create a user-defined function (UDF) `buildLM.1` using the IRIS dataset that builds and returns a regression model using the linear regression function `lm`.
 Save the model in variable regr to the datastore named dsname.
 The UDF `buildLM.1` is run using the `ore.tableApply` function, which dynamically spawns an R engine, loads the UDF, loads the data into the first argument (dat), runs the UDF, and terminates the R engine.
 For more information on managing scripts see [manage script](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/use-oracle-r-enterprise-embedded-r-execution.html#GUID-168AECD0-B961-4913-AEC6-2BEC28039334), on SQL API for ERE see [SQL API for Embedded R Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/use-oracle-r-enterprise-embedded-r-execution.html#GUID-E4A808B3-7844-4B6E-BBC0-FBFD170831EF) with Autonomous Database, and on REST API see [REST API for Embedded R Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/mlere/index.html).